VamKon/AzureNotes/AzureDev.md

   }), messageHandlerOptions);
   await queueClient.CloseAsync();
   ```
+* Filter conditions for subscriptions:
+  * `Boolean filters` - `TrueFilter` and `FalseFilter` either cause all arriving messages (true) or none of the arriving messages (false) to be selected for the subscription
+  * `SQL Filters` - holds SQL like conditional expressions that is evaluated in the broker against arriving messages.
+System properties should be prefixed by `sys.` and user defined properties should use `user.`
+  * `Correlation Filter` - Unlike Boolean and SQL filters, this group is used to perform matching against one or more user and system properties in a very efficient way.
+For system properties ContentType, MessageId, ReplyTo, ReplyToSessionId, SessionId, To, and CorrelationId can be assigned values to filter on.
 # Azure Storage
 ## Blobs
 * V2 accounts support `Azure Storage Events` - pushes events like blob creation/deletion to Azure Event Grid for downstream processing etc.